asokolsky/asokolsky.github.io/hardware/duo/htpc.md

 # HTPC

-This is a VM with GPU and some USB ports are passed through.
+This is a VM with GPU, NIC and some USB ports passed through.

 ## PCI